Monday, 22 August 2022

 Amethyst infographic from the RBA collection (in Spanish)

-When amethyst is heated to reach a temperature of more than 300-400 degrees celsius, the violet hues of amethyst change into yellow, orange and brown, ressembling the naturally rare citrine quartz variety.
-It is to be noted that most of the 'citrine' that is commonly sold in shops and stalls that offer minerals is treated amethyst, rather than actual natural citrine (see Fig. 17.2).
-I personally love citrine 🧡 (it will appear in a future post of this series), both the (usually) lighter tones of natural citrine and the deep orange-yellow of 'heated citrine'.
-There seems to be a distinct distaste for the latter in some parts of the mineralogy community, as I've found.
-Personally, what mainly irks me is the lack of transparency and the unethical behaviour of pretty much all mineral and 'crystal shops' repeteadly and consistently selling heated amethyst as natural citrine (which is much rarer than both amethyst and smoky quartz, and heat-treated amethyst is of course way more affordable, even if it often doesn't ressemble natural citrine very much).
-But in and for itself, I quite enjoy the intense orange-yellow of heated amethyst 'citrine'.
+When amethyst is heated to reach a temperature of more than 300-400 degrees celsius, the violet hues of amethyst change into yellow, orange and brown, and it is in this form that it's often labelled as sold as the naturally rare citrine quartz variety.
+It is to be noted that most of the 'citrine' that is commonly sold in shops and stalls that offer minerals is treated amethyst or irradiated quartz, rather than actual natural citrine (see Fig. 17.2).
+I personally love citrine 🧡 (it will appear in a future post of this series), especially the uniform lighter tones of natural citrine, but I also rather like the deep orange-yellow of 'heated citrine', depending on the piece.
+Personally, what mainly irks me is the lack of transparency and the unethical behaviour of pretty much all mineral and 'crystal shops' repeteadly and consistently selling heated amethyst as natural citrine, which is much rarer than both amethyst and smoky quartz, and heat-treated amethyst is of course way more affordable, even if it often doesn't ressemble natural citrine very much when you find out what natural citrine actually looks like.

 Fig. 17.2 - Natural citrine quartz has a more homogeneous lighter yellow hue (or deeper honey, depending in the variety), while heated 'citrine' will feature zones of intense yellow and orange-yellow alongside opaque white bases.